thatzenbuhler/Currency-Tracker/README.md

 # Currency Tracker: Flutter Edition

-!!
-Note: this application's functionality is not yet complete. !!

 A multiplatform mobile app designed to make it easy for me to compare up to date currency exchange rates on a coming trip to several European countries.

 ## Design

 This app is written using [Flutter](https://flutter.dev/), a new multiplatform framework from Google for building applications.
 The program is created entirely using the Dart programming language.
 Because the purpose of the app is to provide accurate, up-to-date exchange rates, it uses the Open Source API [ExchangeRatesApi.io](https://exchangeratesapi.io/) to get data via JSON.
+Since the http request requires active internet, the rates from July-16 are hard coded in case of no connection.
+Caching previous successful connections could be a possible feature eventually.

+Because the API call returns a much larger list of exchange rates, it is easy to tweak which currencies are used from a development standpoint.
+Perhaps I could add greater choice functionality for many more use cases.

 ## Function